 Q1: What is useCallback in React?

-A1: useCallback is a React hook that returns a memoized version of a callback function, which only changes if one of its dependencies has changed.
+A1: It is a React hook that returns a memoized version of a callback function, which only changes if one of its dependencies has changed.
 This helps to optimize performance by preventing unnecessary re-creations of the function on every render.

 Q2: What arguments does useCallback take?

-A2: useCallback takes two arguments:
+A2: It takes two arguments:

 1. A function that you want to memoize.